Tensor clustering with algebraic constraints gives interpretable groups of crosstalk mechanisms in breast cancer

-Once an optimal partition of the data is obtained, we search for mechanisms that can explain the behavior of the experiments in each cluster.
-We explore differences between clusters to understand the range of signaling mechanisms across cancer cell lines.
+Once we obtain an optimal partition of the data, the second stage of our analysis is to search for mechanisms that can explain the behavior of the experiments in each cluster.
+We perform a systematic search for nonlinear ordinary differential equation (ODE) models that reproduce the key dynamical features of the time series in each cluster (Fig.~\ref{fig:panel}D).
 To this end, we construct, parametrize, and rank models for each cluster from a pool of 729 candidate models.